alchem0x2A/aflow/README.md

 [![Build Status](https://travis-ci.org/rosenbrockc/aflow.svg?branch=master)](https://travis-ci.org/rosenbrockc/aflow) [![Coverage Status](https://coveralls.io/repos/github/rosenbrockc/aflow/badge.svg?branch=master)](https://coveralls.io/github/rosenbrockc/aflow?branch=master)

 # `AFLOW` Python API

+**This repo is a forked version of [rosenbrockc/aflow](https://rosenbrockc.github.io/aflow/) to for bug fix**

+The Python API intends to have (almost) identical behavior with the original `aflow` package, while several functionalities are fixed:

+1. Allow dynamic schema loading and keyword class creation.
+Can work with further versions of aflow without major modifications

+2. More robust keyword casting for both string-type or converted inputs.

+3. Improved filter conditions, powered by boolean operations in `sympy`.

+For a list of examples, please check the notebook.

 Python API wrapping the AFLUX API language for AFLOW library. _Note:_ This is not an official repo of the AFLOW consortium and is not maintained by them.
 [API Documentation](https://rosenbrockc.github.io/aflow/).